tacodevs/taskcollect/README.md

 TaskCollect, in its current state, is much like a newborn child and still needs to grow and develop into a secure, robust program.
 For that we need people testing TaskCollect, finding bugs/issues, and providing fixes and suggestions.
 If you have the time, please consider contributing, however small, to TaskCollect development.

 Issues can be reported on the Codeberg issue tracker.
-If you need to discuss something or ask questions about TaskCollect, this can be done through Matrix: #taskcollect:matrix.org
+For discussions and questions regarding TaskCollect, there are two mediums:

+  * Public mailing list (~kvo/taskcollect@lists.sr.ht)
+  * Matrix (#taskcollect:matrix.org)

-It should be noted that the issue tracker is for issues and feature requests *only*, and the Matrix room is also not a place for general discourse.
+It should be noted that the issue tracker is for issues and feature requests *only*, and neither the public mailing list nor the Matrix room are places for general discourse.
+The purpose of the Matrix room is **only for technical discussion** about the development of TaskCollect. **All general queries should be sent to the mailing list.** Questions about technical matters are also welcome on the mailing list, but general enquiries are not welcome in the Matrix room.

+Although the mailing list is public, the mailing list archives are not accessible to the general public as schools and those who work, teach, or learn therein may potentially ask school-specific questions about TaskCollect.

 ## Future directions